First-order electroweak phase transitions: a nonperturbative update: Bubble nucleation

 Comparing lattice and perturbation theory for the nucleation rate shows a similar trend as for the equilibrium quantities: NLO corrections are essential for any quantitative agreement, but still sizeable discrepancies remain.
 At fixed $\yc-y$ and at LO in powers of $x$, perturbation theory significantly overestimates the nucleation rate: $(-\log\rate_\text{LO})/(-\log\rate) \sim 1/2$, or very roughly $\rate_\text{LO}/\rate \sim e^{60}$.
 The perturbative rate is also a shallower function of $\yc-y$ over the range studied.
 Conversely, if one is interested in the degree of supercooling at a fixed value of the rate, LO perturbation theory gives a significant underestimate: $(\yc -y)_\text{LO}/(\yc -y)\sim 1/2$.

-Extending to NLO in powers of $x$, perturbation theory performs significantly better.
-The logarithm of the NLO nucleation rate at fixed $\yc-y$ agrees with the lattice to within about 20\% over the range studied.
-However, in all cases the slope of the rate appears to disagree significantly, implying disagreement on the duration of the transition (see Sec.~\ref{sec:cosmo}) and on the rate at both larger and smaller supercooling.
+Extending to NLO in powers of $x$, perturbation theory performs significantly better. \fixes{At the two smaller values of $x$,} the logarithm of the NLO nucleation rate at fixed $\yc-y$ agrees with the lattice to within about 10-20\% over the range studied. \fixes{However by $x=0.05$, the convergence of perturbation theory is failing and NLO is no closer than LO.} However, in all cases the slope of the rate appears to disagree significantly, implying disagreement on the duration of the transition (see Sec.~\ref{sec:cosmo}) and on the rate at both larger and smaller supercooling.